Frequently Asked Dental Questions – Eugene, OR

 Is there something that has been bothering you about your oral health?
 Do you want to learn more about some of the services we offer and how they can help you specifically?
-Call our office today so that one of our College Hill Dental members can help you find the answers you’re looking for.
+Call our dental office today so that one of our College Hill Dental members can help you find the answers you’re looking for.
 Below are some particularly common dental questions that we’ve heard from our patients.

 When Should I Visit the Dentist?

-If you aren’t currently aware of any oral health issues, you should visit our office every six months to let us clean your teeth and check for cavities.
+If you aren’t currently aware of any oral health issues, you should visit our dental office every six months to let us clean your teeth and check for cavities.
 On the other hand, if you notice any concerning symptoms like recurring pain or visible dental damage, you should make an appointment right away so that we can help you find relief and restore your smile.